 - Measuring the Size of an Earthquake: Seismologists measure the size of an earthquake by the signal produced on a seismograph.

-- How Earthquake and Their Effects are Measured: Learn how the Richter scale and other seismographs help seismologists determine how big an earthquake was and the fault lines in California.
+- Fault Lines: How Earthquake and Their Effects are Measured Learn how the Richter scale and other seismographs help seismologists determine how big an earthquake was and the fault lines in California.

 - The Richter Scale: Observe how the Richter scale works when measuring the intensity of an earthquake.